cds-amal/txtx/AST_LOCATION_TRACKING.md

 ## Architecture Diagram
 ```
 ┌──────────────────────────────────────┐
-│           txtx-parser                 │
+│           hcl-edit Parser             │
-│  (Unchanged - may or may not populate │
+│                                      │
-│   source_location fields in AST)      │
+│  - Parses HCL/txtx syntax            │
+│  - Provides AST with native spans    │
+│  - Used by both txtx-core & doctor   │
 └────────────────┬─────────────────────┘
-                 │ AST with optional
+                 │ AST with spans
-                 │ source_location
                  ▼
 ┌──────────────────────────────────────┐
-│      Doctor ValidationVisitor         │
+│      Doctor HclValidationVisitor      │
 │                                      │
 │  ┌─────────────────────────────┐    │
-│  │ source_locations: HashMap    │    │
-│  │ -------------------------   │    │
-│  │ "action.send" -> (10, 5)    │    │
+│  │ Uses hcl-edit visitor API    │    │
-│  │ "signer.alice" -> (5, 2)    │    │
+│  │ Traverses AST with spans     │    │
-│  │ "output.result" -> (20, 3)  │    │
+│  │ Converts spans to line:col   │    │
 │  └─────────────────────────────┘    │
 │                                      │
+│  Two-pass validation:                │
+│  1.
+Collect definitions              │
-│  Uses HashMap for error reporting   │
+│  2.
+Validate references              │
 └──────────────────────────────────────┘
+                 │
+                 ▼
+┌──────────────────────────────────────┐
+│         Error Output                  │
+│                                      │
+│  file.tx:10:5: error[1]: message    │
+│     Helpful context about the error  │
+└──────────────────────────────────────┘
 ```

+## Migration from Tree-sitter

+The previous Tree-sitter-based approach required:
+- Custom AST types with optional SourceLocation fields
+- Manual location tracking in a HashMap
+- Separate parser implementation from txtx-core

+The current hcl-edit approach provides:
+- Native span support in all AST nodes
+- No custom location tracking needed
+- Single parser used throughout the codebase

 ## Why This Approach is Superior

-1. **Minimal Impact** - Changes are isolated to doctor command only
-2. **Future Flexibility** - Parser can be enhanced to populate source_location without breaking doctor
-3. **Clean Separation** - Doctor's validation logic is independent of how locations are provided
-4. **Easy to Extend** - Can add more location tracking without touching parser
-5. **No Performance Impact** - HashMap is small and only built when doctor runs
+1. **Single Source of Truth** - One parser (hcl-edit) for all parsing needs
+2. **Native Support** - Spans are built into the parser, not bolted on
+3. **Maintainability** - Less code to maintain (removed ~13,700 lines)
+4. **Consistency** - Doctor validates using the same parser that runs the code
+5. **Performance** - No additional data structures or lookups needed
+6. **Reliability** - hcl-edit is battle-tested and actively maintained

 ## Lesson Learned
-The best solution often involves working with what's already there and keeping changes scoped to where they're needed.
-By using a local HashMap in the doctor command, we achieved precise error reporting without any parser modifications or breaking changes.
+Starting with a well-established parser (hcl-edit) that has native span support proved superior to building a custom Tree-sitter grammar.
+The unified parser approach ensures consistency between validation and execution while providing precise error locations throughout.